pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 - **Storage**: 100GB SSD hard drive
 - **Operating System**:
   - Debian (8, 9, 10), Ubuntu (16, 18, 20), Raspbian (Jessie or Stretch).
-  - A user with sudo rights that can connect to the server via SSH (called `sysadmin` in this guide)
+  - An admin user with sudo rights that can connect to the server via SSH
   - _Note: The present guide uses a Debian 10 (Buster) server.
 You might have to adapt some commands if you use a different version or flavour._
 - **Networking**:
   - One Network Interface Controller connected to the internet